rasmuserik/camera-remote/README.md

-# stop motion
+# Camera remote

-## UI-flow

-- UI or camera
-- UI
-  - qr-code + link
-  - cameras (click to take pictures)
-  - list of pictures
-  - loop of pictures
-- camera
-  - scan qr code if not hash
+First step in building a stop motion web/app.
+With this web app you can connect a camera to a web-page in a computer (next step would be to take pictures and animate them).

+It has nobackend, but connects the clients through ipfs and webrtc